*June 2, 2020

 *January 28, 2020

 I recently made a new video that demonstrates how to use our second book, Learn to Read in Japanese, Volume II.
-If you would like to watch it, please click on the link at the end of this message.

 Among other things, this video shows how to use the new Copy and Paste technique that I mentioned in my previous message.
 You can use this technique for looking up kanji quickly while you read the digital versions of both of our Learn to Read in Japanese books.